kmu/graph-id-core/README.md

 poetry run pytest
 ```

-If you changed C++ codes, run `poetry run pip install -e --force-reinstall` to reflect the changes before executing the tests.
+If you have made changes to the C++ code, run `poetry run pip install -e --force-reinstall` to apply the changes before running the tests.

+### Releasing